 Yes.
 Depending on the circumstances surrounding your accident claim, multiple people or entities may be held liable.
 The driver, the bus company and sometimes even the manufacturer or mechanic may be held liable in bus accidents.

-In addition to handling bus-related claims, our firm’s personal injury lawyers handle other cases like truck accidents, pedestrian accidents, motorcycle accidents, slip and falls, burns, dog bites, construction accidents, and workplace accidents, amongst others.
+In addition to handling bus-related claims, as a personal injury attorney, I handle other cases like truck accidents, pedestrian accidents, motorcycle accidents, slip and falls, burns, dog bites, construction accidents, and workplace accidents, amongst others.

-The Law Office of Joseph Onwuteaka, P.C. has the expertise in this specialized field to get your case resolved quickly and get you the financial compensation that you deserve.
-We diligently represent clients in Houston, Texas, and the surrounding areas.
+I have expertise in this field to get your case resolved quickly and get you the financial compensation that you deserve.
+As an experienced and aggressive bus accident attorney, I diligently represent clients in Houston, Texas, and the surrounding areas.

-If you have been injured in an accident involving a bus, level the playing field and contact the Law Office of Joseph Onwuteaka, P.C. today.
-Call (713) 903-8339 or contact us online to schedule an initial consultation with an experienced, aggressive bus accident attorney.
+If you have been injured in an accident involving a bus, level the playing field and contact me today.
+Call (713) 903-8339 or contact online to schedule an initial consultation.